SURGroup/UQpy/docs/source/sampling/akmcs.rst

 where :math:`\mathbf{x}_*` is the point in the training set closest in distance to the point :math:`\mathbf{x}` and :math:`y(\mathbf{x}_*)` is the model response at that point.

-No stopping criterion is suggested by the authors of [7]_, thus its implementation in ``AdaptiveKriging`` uses a fixed number of iterations.
+No stopping criterion is suggested by the authors of [7]_, thus its implementation in :class:`.AdaptiveKriging` uses a fixed number of iterations.

 User-Defined Learning Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``AdaptiveKriging`` class also allows new, user-defined learning functions to be specified in a straightforward way.
+The :class:`.AdaptiveKriging` class also allows new, user-defined learning functions to be specified in a straightforward way.
 This is done by creating a new method that contains the algorithm for selecting a new samples.
 This method takes as input the surrogate model, the randomly generated learning points, the number of points to be added in each iteration, any requisite parameters including a stopping criterion, existing samples, model evaluate at samples and distribution object.
 It returns a set of samples that are selected according to the user's desired learning function and the corresponding learning function values.
 The outputs of this function should be (1) a numpy array of samples to be added; (2) the learning function values at the new sample points, and (3) a boolean stopping criterion indicating whether the iterations should continue (`False`) or stop (`True`).
 The numpy array of samples should be a two-dimensional array with the first dimension being the number of samples and the second dimension being the number of variables.
 An example user-defined learning function is given below:

 >>> class UserLearningFunction(LearningFunction):